juji-io/docs/docs/concept.md

 ### Agenda Topic

-These are often the topics you define in the main [Design View](design.md).
+These are often the topics you define in the [Design View](design.md).
 They are placed in the agenda queue of the run-time system.
 You may also control the ordering and its randomization.
 In general, the bot tries to ensure all the agenda topics are covered, unless the users is stubbornly uncooperative.